 The most common parent-child account is cash.
 Cash is held in the company in multiple spots or bank accounts.
 Here are some examples:

 - Petty Cash

 - Held Deposits

 - Till Box Cash

-I’ve seen the organization of cash broken out by bank accounts and locations like this:
+This is an illustration of cash broken out by bank accounts and locations organized like this:

 Petty Cash $ZZZ

 In this example both till cash and operating checking are parent accounts.